-Student appearance and/or apparel which is disruptive to the educational process or deemed inappropriate by administration will not be permitted.
-All articles of clothing should cover cleavage, midriffs, and buttocks.
-Students are not permitted to wear pajamas or skin-tight articles of clothing.
-Leggings, as well as athletic pants, may be worn UNDER appropriate length dresses, skirts, or shirts and buttocks should be covered.
-Tank tops and camisoles are not to be worn individually.
-Something must be worn over top of them.
-Hats and athletic headbands are not to be worn in the building.
-All shorts and skirts must extend to three inches above the knee.
-Pants or shorts may not have excessive tatters/frays or any holes above the knees.
-Shoes must be appropriate for the academic setting (example: tennis shoes for gym class, closed toe shoes for labs and shop class).
-Students who fail to dress properly may be referred to the office and held from class until the situation is corrected.
-Hooded garments may be worn.
+- All articles of clothing should cover cleavage, midriffs, and buttocks. - Students are not permitted to wear pajamas or skin-tight articles of clothing. - Leggings, as well as athletic pants, may be worn UNDER appropriate length dresses, skirts, or shirts and buttocks should be covered. - Tank tops and camisoles are not to be worn individually.
+Something must be worn over top of them. - Hats and athletic headbands are not to be worn in the building. - All shorts and skirts must extend to three inches above the knee. - Pants or shorts may not have excessive tatters/frays or any holes above the knees. - Shoes must be appropriate for the academic setting (example: tennis shoes for gym class, closed toe shoes for labs and shop class). - Hooded garments may be worn, hoods are not to be up any time during the school day.

+Students who fail to dress properly may be referred to the office and held from class until the situation is corrected. -Hooded garments may be worn.
 Hoods are not to be up any time during the school day.
 Additional disciplinary action may be taken if dress code violations become repetitive.